Updated 24/11/15 (Major)

 Now we get into another interesting area, cost is reflected in how modern or current your unit is.
 I look at units like the APD Vision units and see a second generation CCR with all the bells and whistles factored into the cost of the unit.
 It comes with everything you need to go diving already factory fitted, like harness, cylinders, wing etc. but it also comes with a fully functioning dive computer.
 We offer units only as full package deals, which include the training, some manufactures/retailers don't.
 You need to workout the real landed and fully trained cost of your potential unit.
 Some units come with just the bare bones and once you start adding things like harness, wing, cylinders, dive computer, freight, customs fees and taxes then a cheap unit can be very expensive. ....
 Do your sums first!

 First, second or even third generation (?) units ???
 A first generation unit is a unit without any "smarts" attached.
 Examples would be the Meg, the Inspo Classic, the Kiss, the rEvo and the Paliegan.
 These units come as base models without any thing other than PPO2 monitoring and maybe some form of PPO2 control provided.
 They were the "first cab off the rank" units that have been left somewhat behind in their original format.
 Now to be fair, all these units can now be purchased with third party control systems and dive computers either factory fitted or added later on.
-The Meg has the Shearwater control system that can be added, so does the rEvo and the KISS can be fitted with VR Technology control systems, so they have the potential to be a second generation unit of sorts.
+The Meg has the Shearwater control system that can be added, so does the rEvo and the KISS.
+Some of these old units may also be fitted with VR Technology control systems (now out of business so avoid), so they have the potential to be a second generation unit of sorts.
 I tend to look at these units as 1.5 gen units, given that true 2nd gen units have been designed from the floor up with such control systems already in place.

 The one exception to this would be the Optima, this unit was first released as a hotch pot of bits and pieces cobbled together to resemble a CCR .....
 I didn't like it one bit.
 The unit had and still does have Hammerhead electronics, which makes this a 3rd party add on in some ways.
 After saying that I feel that slowly as newer models are released the unit is becoming better and better and is now a true 2nd gen unit.